aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/powerqueryformulafunction/_index.md

 ### getF() {#getF--}

+<b>@deprecated.</b> Please use the 'f' property instead.
 Gets and sets the definition of function.

 ```javascript
 getF() : string;